olegtaranenko/mobileweb-server/README.md

 To make link explicit

     git remote add client git@github.com:olegtaranenko/mobileweb-client.git
+    git fetch client
-    git subtree merge -P client client master
+    git subtree pull -P client -m "make link to client repo" client master From github.com:olegtaranenko/mobileweb-client
+         * branch            master     -> FETCH_HEAD
+        Merge made by the 'recursive' strategy.

-Now we can start working on the $mobileweb-server/client files and then commit changes to *mobileweb-client*
+Now both repos are properly linked and we can start working on the **mobileweb-client** project in **mobileweb-server/client** directory.

+###Note: be careful!
+Below snippets might add/edit/delete files on working repo, which is not what you now want :D
+###Just believe to our words you are not sure what are you doing!

     touch client/newClass.js
     git add .